Thinking of ways to market your small business can be overwhelming, especially when considering the cost and return on investment.

 Ask for testimonials or reviews

 Another way of gathering information from your customers is to open up the floor for reviews and testimonials.
 Having comments made by real people about your business can be a big motivator for new customers.
+Here’s a peek at crowdspring reviews, for example.

 Celebrate your company’s successes

 Has your business had an especially great month?
 Was there something newsworthy that happened recently, like your company hit a big sales mark or launched a cool new feature?
 Don’t forget to celebrate these events with your customers and the community.
-Not only does that give you a reason to publish some PR, it shows that your company is changing and evolving.
+Not only does that give you a reason to publish some PR, but it also shows that your company is changing and evolving.
 So break out the bubbly and blow some horns!

 Clean up your customer lists